pravega/zookeeper-operator/README.md

 ```

-Additionally output of the Describe command will have the upgrade condition set to false and Pods Ready condition set to True
+Additionally, output of the Describe command will have the upgrade condition set to false and Pods Ready condition set to True

 ```
 $ kubectl describe zookeepercluster